acidbubbles/vam-scripter/README.md

 ## Notable Omissions

-- Objects
+- Objects and dictionaries cannot be created
-- Custom functions
+- Custom functions cannot be declared, nor classes
-- Order of precedence
+- Order of precedence, like `1 + 2 * 3 + 4`
+- Code blocks without brackets, like `if(condition) something();`

 ## Virt-A-Mate Functions